gaultier/blog/tip_of_day_1.md

 Why is it wrong then?

 Well, as I understand it, AWK processes all inputs files one by one, as if it was one big sequential file (it will still fill the builtin constant `FILENAME` though, that's why the solution above works).
-Since there is no isolation between processing each file (AWK does not spawn a subprocess for each file), it means we simply stop altogether at the first encountered test in any file.
+Since there is no isolation between the processing each file (AWK does not spawn a subprocess for each file), it means we simply stop altogether at the first encountered test in any file.